-This roasted tomato soup gets a flavor boost by caramelizing chopped tomatoes from a can in the oven.
+This version of tomato soup gets a flavor boost by caramelizing chopped tomatoes from a can in the oven.
 Yep!
 This extra little step really makes a difference in the taste.
 Carrots, celery, onions and garlic round out the flavors.
 So, it’s pretty healthy in my book.
 It’s an adaptation of Michael Chiarello’s recipe for homemade tomato soup.
-I cut back on the oil and butter and added the spider web topping.
+I cut back on the oil and butter and added the spiderweb topping.
+If you are not in the mood for creamy tomato soup, then skip the topping and add a heaping helping of fresh basil!

 To make the cream, stir together 3 Tablespoons of sour cream and 1 Tablespoon of milk (or vegan substitutes.)

-Here’s a cheap and easy way to pipe out the mixture.
-Place a plastic bag inside a cup and fold down the outer edges (see picture above.)
+Use this cheap and easy way to pipe out the mixture.
+Place a plastic bag inside a cup and fold down the outer edges.
 Scoop the mixture into the plastic bag and squeeze it into one corner.
-Snip off the tip of the bag and start piping.
-To make a spider web design, pipe three increasingly larger circles on top of the soup.
-Use a toothpick to “drag” the web out, starting with the inner circle and moving the toothpick to the outer circle.
-You can see the process in action in this Spiderweb Soup video by Better Homes and Garden.
+Snip off the tip of the bag and start piping

 - 1 Tablespoon butter or vegan substitute